Reviews of Aniara (1956) and related work

 för människan: askans konung.

-The kind of science fiction that gets the author a Nobel prize in literature.
+This is the kind of science fiction that gets the author a Nobel prize in literature.
 A powerful meditation on humankind in the age of the hydrogen bomb.
 The language is beautiful, but why did Martinson use the name Doris for Earth?
 In mythology, it’s a daughter of an ocean god, and Martinson does use some nautical terminology for space, but I think he picked it mainly because it means “gift”.
 Alas, the name has fallen dramatically in popularity after a sharp peak in the late 1920s.
 By the 1950s, in British slang, it could be used to refer to any female significant other.
 As of 2019 it connotes advanced age, which is probably not what Martinson would have wanted.

 It is a myth that glass is an extremely viscous fluid at room temperature, and therefore a myth that, as the chief astronomer says in this book, a bubble will flow out of the glass that traps it.
 The desolate mood of the book is excellent, but it is even less compatible with science than was H. P. Lovecraft’s creations.